Lazy Gal’s Garden Guide – Part 3

 It is behind some tall flowering plants so though it is not pretty, it is not easily seen.
 Another benefit is the birds get to come pick up the seeds that fall from the heads, you will often find them skittering around this pile, trying to get every last little seed.

 Planting en masse is especially easy with plants that will profusely reseed themselves.
-I have several that do.
+I have several that do and I wrote about them here.

 Daisies, you can find both the regular tall ones or some dwarf selections that add a variety of heights.